RangerMauve/hyper-gateway/README.md

 chmod 744 hyper-gateway
 ```

-### How to run hyper-gateway as a background process?
+### How do I run hyper-gateway as a background process on GNU/Linux + SystemD?

 ```
 # Paste this into an interactive bash or zsh shell, or save it as a file and run it with sh.